Mr Michael (Mike) Ernest Beasley CBE

 One of the links with Ford and Jaguar was broken on 3 March 2021 when former Managing Director of Jaguar Cars, Michael Ernest Beasley, died.

 Mike Beasley was one of the last remaining members of the Jaguar executive committee who was present when Ford bought Jaguar in 1989.
 Initially, Ford left Jaguar’s top personnel in situ but within a year this had altered with the replacement by Ford of most of the key people at Jaguar, including John Egan; Beasley was one of the few retained by Ford.
-He had already weathered the storms of British Leyland and Rover-Triumph-Jaguar as the Company fought to become independent once again.
+He had already weathered the storms of British Leyland and Jaguar-Rover-Triumph as the Company fought to become independent once again.

 John Egan recalled: “Mike was part of the gang that saved the company.
 His contribution was immense.”
 Egan also remembered that shortly after the arrival of just-in-time inventory systems, when Jaguar production was threatened by a snowstorm that prevented it from getting transmissions from a Borg Warner factory in south Wales, Beasley acted.
 He commandeered a small group of lorries and Land Rovers and sent them through the snow down to Wales to get the transmissions.
 Reflecting on those days Mike said: “What I hate doing is lying down and saying: ‘Oh no, it can’t be done.’
 In my book, that’s not an acceptable answer – to say we can’t get the transmissions so we’ll just have to shut down production.
 It was not in my nature.”

-There is a sequel to this move, when Ford bought Jaguar the Halewood plant was included to build the new X400 (X-Type) and Beasley was put in charge!
+There is a sequel to this move, when Ford bought Jaguar in 1989 the Halewood plant was included to build the new X400 (X-Type) and Beasley was put in charge!
 Bill Hayden who came from Ford as Managing Director of Jaguar commented at the time: “He fled Ford Motor Co. to get away from me and winds up working for the same guy!”
 Hayden and Beasley had once worked together at Ford’s Transit van factory at Langley.

-Beasley’s career flourished further and he progressed through a number of senior management positions, Manufacturing Director (1978), Board Director (1985), appointed as Executive Director Manufacturing and Engineering (1999).
+Beasley progressed through a number of senior management positions, Manufacturing Director (1978), Board Director (1985), appointed as Executive Director Manufacturing and Engineering (1999).

 Egan recalled, “He saw the company through the huge industrial relations strife of the late 1970s and early 1980s.
 You had to fight the trade unions to do anything.
 He just stuck to his task.
 He was a real hardworking, straightforward guy.
 There was nothing fancy about Mike.”